-The latest edition of one of world football’s most historic rivalries, of course, is set to play out in Spain this coming weekend.
+The latest edition of one of world football’s most historic rivalries, of course, is set to play out in Spain this evening.

 The matchup in question will see Clasico festivities renewed, when Barcelona act as hosts, in a showdown with Real Madrid.

-The clash marks a crucial one in the battle for supremacy in La Liga this season, with Xavi Hernandez’s Blaugrana heading into proceedings in the knowledge that a victory will see them place one hand on the La Liga title already, but looking to add the Copa Del Rey to their bulging cabinet.
+The clash marks a crucial one in the battle for silverware this season, with Xavi Hernandez’s Blaugrana heading into proceedings in the knowledge that they have one hand on the La Liga title already, but looking to add the Copa Del Rey to their bulging cabinet.

 Ahead of what is no doubt set to prove a pulsating affair at the Camp Nou, we at 101, in turn, have today taken a look back at some of the most memorable recent encounters between the two heavyweights of the game.

 Real Madrid 4-2 Barcelona – April 10, 2005

 The sole Real Madrid victory on our list, and also the game dating back the farthest.

 In an eerily similar situation to that at play in the current title race in Spain, Real, late in the term back in 2005, welcomed Barcelona to the Santiago Bernabeu, in the knowledge that a win was a must after slipping nine points back of the frontrunning Catalans.